-The annual audit report indicates that the majority of chemical results from the treated water samples met the water quality standard, with the exception of Haloacetic Acids (HAAs) and Trihalomethanes (THMs).
-The 2020 results are summarized in Table 2, Table 3, and Table 4.
+The annual audit report indicates that all of chemical results from the treated water samples met the water quality standard.
+Chemical results are primarily reported on quarterly, with averages included herein; however, Haloacetic Acids (HAAs) and Trihalomethanes (THMs) results are included as annual running averages of quarterly samples.
+The 2021 results are summarized in Table 2, Table 3, and Table 4.